0beqz/screen-space-reflections/readme.md

 - `NUM_BINARY_SEARCH_STEPS`: once we had our ray intersect something, we need to find the exact point in space it intersected and thus it reflects; this can be done through binary search with the given number of maximum steps

 - `maxDepthDifference`: the maximum depth difference between a ray and the particular depth at its screen position after refining with binary search; lower values will result in better performance

-- `maxDepth`: the maximum depth for which reflections will be calculated

 - `thickness`: the maximum depth difference between a ray and the particular depth at its screen position before refining with binary search; lower values will result in better performance